Pre-pregnancy screening for diabetes-related complications, for women with type 2 diabetes

 Your doctor will ask you to have a urine test to check the amount of protein/albumin passing through your kidneys.
 You will also have a blood test to check the function of your kidneys.

-Make an appointment to see an optometrist or an ophthalmologist (eye specialist) to have the back of your eyes checked.
+Make an appointment to see an optometrist or an ophthalmologist (a specialist eye doctor) to have the back of your eyes checked.
 Make sure they know you have diabetes.
-If you have damage to the small blood vessels at the back of the eye (diabetic retinopathy), this needs to be stable before you fall pregnant.
-Ask your eye specialist if you need any treatment before pregnancy.
+If you have damage to the small blood vessels at the back of the eye (diabetic retinopathy), this needs to be stable before pregnancy.
+Ask your eye specialist if you need any treatment before you become pregnant.

-Your podiatrist, diabetes educator or doctor can check for nerve damage in your feet (peripheral neuropathy), using simple physical examinations such as a tuning fork or a ‘monofilament’ that measures pressure sensation.
+Your podiatrist, diabetes educator or doctor can check for nerve damage in your feet (peripheral neuropathy), using simple physical checks such as a tuning fork or a ‘monofilament’ that measures pressure sensation.

 Advanced diabetes-related complications